What is the Proper Relationship for the CIO, CEO, and CFO?

 Part 1: What is the Proper Relationship for the CIO, CEO, and CFO?

-In the first part of this series we looked at the changing business landscape and what it means to the CIO, IT Director, IT Manager, or other key technology decision makers.
-From a high level the current global business competition, as well as economic issues are directly affecting the C-level executive requirements and the CIO – CFO – CEO dynamic.
+In the first part of this series, we looked at the changing business landscape and what it means to the CIO, IT Director, IT Manager, or other key technology decision makers.
+From a high level the current global business competition, as well as economic issues, directly affect the C-level executive requirements and the CIO–CFO–CEO dynamic.
 This article reviewed how and where the CIO role is coming under tremendous pressure and how to change the current dynamic by more appropriately partnering with the CFO and the CEO.
-This partnership is a critical business bridge between lagging business indicators of business financial and process health on the CFO – COO side of the business house and the leading indicators of sales and product or service pipelines on the CEO side of the business house.
+This partnership is a critical business bridge between lagging business indicators of business financial and process health on the CFO–COO side of the business house and the leading indicators of sales and product or service pipelines on the CEO side of the business house.

 Part 2: CIO, CFO, and CEO Alignment – Why ROI is Lacking from Today’s System Landscape

-The second part was an overview of the current system landscape and its focus on business processes and the emerging trend of trying to focus on the customer.
-This piece also looked at the future business landscape and how the technology focus and direction will be permanently changed no matter what happens with the economy and global competition.
-Because the technology marketplace (business consumer) is becoming more sophisticated and more attuned to business / technology alignment, the IT dynamic is going through a structural change.
-The whole technology sector is slowly moving away from the “operational excellence” value proposition to the “customer focus” and “innovation” areas of the business.
-Very few of the consulting companies and few of the application vendors see this sea change and are doing little to address it.
-This is the area of technology market winners and losers of the next 20 years.
+The second part was an overview of the current system landscape and its focus on business processes and the emerging trend of focusing on the customer.
+This piece also looked at the future business landscape and how the technology focus and direction will be permanently changed, no matter what happens with the economy and global competition.
+Because the technology marketplace (business consumer) is becoming more sophisticated and more attuned to business/technology alignment, the IT dynamic is going through a structural change.
+The whole technology sector is slowly moving away from the operational excellence value proposition to the customer focus and innovation areas of the business.
+Few of the consulting companies and few of the application vendors see this change, and they are doing little to address it.

 Part 3: Changing the Direction of SAP, ERP, and IT Applications to Focus on the Customer and Innovation

-The third part in the series looked at current technology landscapes and how they are aligned and then looked at future technology landscapes.
-A brief review of the supply side and the demand side of business shows that unless you have lots of customers (demand) to fill a bigger and bigger pipeline (supply) then your business model collapses.
-While it is hidden during good economic climates, any disruption in those economic conditions which fails to fill the capacity pipeline points out the glaring insufficiency of the “operational focus” to technology.
-During any economic disruption, or any reduction in demand from customers for your products or services the current technology model falls apart.
+The third part in the series looked at current technology landscapes and how they are aligned, and then looked at future technology landscapes.
+A brief review of the supply and demand side of business shows that unless you have lots of customers (demand) to fill a bigger pipeline (supply), then your business model collapses.
+While it is hidden during good economic climates, any disruption in those economic conditions which fails to fill the capacity pipeline points out the glaring insufficiency of the operational focus to technology.
+During any economic disruption, or any reduction in demand from customers for your products or services, the current technology model falls apart.

 Part 4: Future Technology Landscape Alignment for the CIO, IT Director, or Key IT Decision Maker

 The final part of the series looks at the emerging technology landscape and what the future holds.
-It lays out an emerging technology landscape model which has some re-alignment and some components already in use by some of the world’s most successful companies.
-A new alignment of technology with the customer facing processes, and the use of social or collaboration tools across the enterprise with a clear business objective is explored.
-The driver for the future change will be because the business does not see the revenue generation prospects of technology–, they fail to see the possibilities of promoting customer retention, customer acquisition, innovation, and marketplace analytics.
+It lays out an emerging technology landscape model, which has some realignment and components already in use by some of the world’s most successful companies.
+The article explores a new alignment of technology with the customer facing processes, and the use of social or collaboration tools across the enterprise with a clear business objective.
+The driver for the future change will be that the business does not see the revenue generation prospects of technology.
+Rather, they fail to see the possibilities of promoting customer retention, customer acquisition, innovation, and marketplace analytics.
 The new technology model looks to change that dynamic.